 Founder & Chief Creative Officer

-She has created invaluable spaces for women of color, authored numerous publications and delivered presentations on arts, racial equity, gender equity and systemic change.
-As co-founder of the Maynor Biggers Artist Fund, she fundraised and distributed money directly to artists.
-As co-founder of Third Eye Cultural Collaborative, she created pathways for systemic change in the arts and culture sector.
-In 2009, she co-founded Women of Color in the Arts (WOCA), a membership-based service organization dedicated to promoting equity and fortifying leadership in the performing arts administration field.
+She has created invaluable spaces for women of color, authored numerous publications and delivered presentations on entrepreneurship, equitable evaluation, human centered hiring processes and systemic change.
+She is a co-founder of Women of Color in the Arts (WOCA), a membership-based service organization dedicated to promoting equity and fortifying leadership in the performing arts administration field.
 Alison also serves on the board of directors for SOLE Defined and the Black Genius Foundation.

-When Alison’s not advocating for the arts and her community, she’s spending time with her nephew and dog, caught up in a West African drum circle, listening to music, or dancing to one of her favorite Stevie Wonder songs.
+When Alison takes a break from advocating for the arts and her community, she’s spending time with her nephew and dog, caught up in a West African drum circle, listening to music, or dancing to one of her favorite Stevie Wonder songs.

 To connect with Alison, email her.

 “We must never forget that art is not a form of propaganda; it is a form of truth.”